microsoft/PQCrypto-SIDH/README.md

 [13]  Patrick Longa, "Efficient algorithms for large prime characteristic fields and their application to bilinear pairings and supersingular isogeny-based protocols", 2022.
 The preprint version is available [`here`](https://eprint.iacr.org/2022/367).

+[14]  Wouter Castryck and Thomas Decru, "An efficient key recovery attack on SIDH", 2022.
+The preprint version is available [`here`](https://eprint.iacr.org/2022/975).

 # Contributing